Celine Dion Live 2018: Critical reception

 The tour received positive reviews.
-Nick Bond from news.com.au wrote that Dion was heartbreaking and hilarious, and that her surprise inclusion of the Australian classic "You're the Voice" made the Sydney show.
-He also praised the performance of "All by Myself", calling it a raw emotion.
-According to Jade Kops from BroadwayWorld.com, a decade since Dion's last Sydney visit, she did not disappoint.
-He praised her voice and wrote that she delivered a stadium concert that was surprisingly intimate, sharing songs and stories from her 30+ year career.
-Kops also noted that Dion's cover of Janis Ian's "At Seventeen", supported by an intimate string quartet, was given a wonderful restraint in her phrasing expressing an honesty and connection to the work.
-In another review, Jane Armistead from The Sunday Times wrote that Dion raised the roof rolling out hit after hit at the Brisbane Entertainment Centre.
-Armistead also noted that it wasn't without its emotion as Dion sang "Recovering", a track written for her by Pink after Angélil's death in 2016.
+Nick Bond from news.com.au wrote that Dion was both heartbreaking and hilarious, adding that her unexpected performance of the Australian classic "You're the Voice" defined the Sydney show.
+He also praised her rendition of "All by Myself", describing it as a moment of raw emotion.

+Jade Kops from BroadwayWorld.com noted that although a decade had passed since Dion's previous Sydney appearance, she delivered a show that exceeded expectations.
+He highlighted her vocal strength and wrote that she balanced the scale of a stadium concert with an unexpectedly intimate atmosphere, sharing stories and music from her more than thirty year career.
+Kops also singled out Dion's interpretation of Janis Ian's "At Seventeen", performed with a small string ensemble, noting the restraint and clarity she brought to the song.

+Jane Armistead from The Sunday Times wrote that Dion "raised the roof" at the Brisbane Entertainment Centre, delivering a succession of major hits.
+She added that the performance also carried emotional weight, particularly during "Recovering", written for Dion by Pink after Angélil's death in 2016.

-Ross McRae from The West Australian gave the concert in Perth four stars and highlighted "Think Twice" (rocked out by Dion and her guitarist), "All by Myself" (Dion's signature power ballad complete with its goosebump-inducing vocal finale) and a poignant medley of "At Seventeen", "A New Day Has Come" and "Unison".
-McRae also noted that unlike most pop singers, Dion uses an old school corded microphone as she works the stage, which adds a dramatic effect that emphasises she is singing live.
-Another reviewer, Michael Lallo from The Age stated that Dion is deeply uncool, and that's what makes her great.
-During her Melbourne concert Dion sang covers which she made her own, including "It's All Coming Back to Me Now" in which she demonstrated the undimmed strength of her voice.
-Allo noted that all the hits were there, including show-stopping "My Heart Will Go On" and that Dion promised to come back sooner to Australia than the last time.
+Ross McRae from The West Australian awarded the Perth concert four stars and pointed to several standout moments, including "Think Twice" with its rock‑driven arrangement, "All by Myself" with its climactic vocal ending, and a reflective medley of "At Seventeen", "A New Day Has Come", and "Unison".
+McRae also observed that Dion performs with a corded microphone, a choice that, in his view, reinforces the immediacy of her live vocals.

+Michael Lallo from The Age wrote that Dion's lack of concern for trends is part of her appeal.
+During the Melbourne concert, she performed several covers that she reshaped in her own style, including "It's All Coming Back to Me Now", which showcased the continued power of her voice.
+Lallo added that the setlist included her signature hits, among them "My Heart Will Go On", and noted that Dion promised to return to Australia sooner than she had in the past.

-Commercial reception
+Commercial performance

-Dion brought her 2018 summer tour to a close with grosses of $56.5 million.
-Played across 22 shows in Asia, Australia, and New Zealand, she has sold 259,443 tickets.
-The biggest engagement of the tour was a three-night stay at Taiwan's Taipei Arena with over $10.7 million grossed, though her one show at the Tokyo Dome delivered the biggest attendance tally, at 42,748.
+Dion concluded the 2018 summer tour with grosses of $56.5 million.
+Across 22 shows in Asia, Australia, and New Zealand, she sold 259,443 tickets.
+The largest engagement of the tour was a three night run at Taiwan's Taipei Arena, which grossed more than $10.7 million, while her single concert at the Tokyo Dome drew the highest attendance with 42,748 spectators.

-On 12 July 2019, it was announced, that Dion's Live 2018 tour was nominated at the Helpmann awards, for best International Contemporary Concert.
+On 12 July 2019, it was announced that Dion's Live 2018 tour had been nominated at the Helpmann Awards for Best International Contemporary Concert.